Wrongful Death & Oil Rig Explosions

 free case consultation.

-We can determine if your wrongful death case has merit and if we can help you.
+We can determine if your wrongful death case has merit and how we can help you.

 While fatalities can occur from natural causes and other avenues, it is the job of the employer to provide their workers with the proper equipment and training to maintain a safe environment.
 If there is a fire, appropriate investigations must be made to determine the party at fault for any explosion injuries or death.
 When the maritime employer is found to be responsible for a preventable accident leading to fatalities, a wrongful death suit can be filed.
 It is a civil action suit where the guilty party must prove their innocence and give proof as to why they are not liable.